 Mistake #4: Increases in the Cost of Doing Business

 The goal of business is to consistently find better pricing, better suppliers, and better deals on the market.
-With p2p software, you can rely on the system to evaluate hidden cost savings in your procure-to-pay cycle.
+With a robust procure to pay strategy that includes p2p software, you can rely on the system to evaluate hidden cost savings in your procure to pay cycle.
 Vendor consolidation, for example, is an automated step when onboarding suppliers.
 It can reveal opportunities for larger volume purchases from an existing contract that is already on the books.
 With a quick notification, you avoid wasted time searching for new suppliers.

 Mistake #5: Lagging Efficiency